 In addition to technical system requirements, Approved Vendors in the Illinois Solar for All ("ILSFA") Program must work within prescribed guidelines that govern their interaction with the marketplace and potential and actual program participants.
 Low-income communities have historically been underserved by programs that offer resources and incentives for energy and housing, and access to capital.
-These communities have had very low participation in the clean energy economy generally.
-This has created an information gap and a high level of distrust of the institutions and programs designed to help them.
-These communities have often been targeted with false or deceptive marketing practices, predatory sales, unfair contracts, and poor-quality workmanship.
+They have generally had very low participation in the clean energy economy.
+This has created an information gap and a high level of distrust of the institutions and programs designed to help these communities.
+Low-income communities have often been targeted with false or deceptive marketing practices, predatory sales, unfair contracts, and poor-quality workmanship.

-Program participants in the context of Low-income Distributed Generation are the property owners that host the photovoltaic ("PV") system.
+Program participants in the context of Low-income Community Solar are the subscribers participating in community solar projects funded by Illinois Solar for All.
 These participants contract with the Approved Vendor or their agents and receive value from the energy the system produces.
 These guidelines require that the information shared with participants is clear and accurate to ensure a transparent and positive experience for participants and to mitigate these risks.
 Approved Vendors are required to indicate their adherence to these guidelines during registration.
 All aspects of consumer protections will be monitored by the Program Administrator during project and contract approval and are embedded into project approval processes.

-These Illinois Solar for All Consumer Protections Guidelines apply to Approved Vendors, Approved Vendor Aggregators, and Aggregator Designees developing Low-income Distributed Generation projects.
-A separate document will be made available with consumer protections guidelines specifically for Low-income Community Solar projects.
-Single Project Approved Vendors, while not bound by these guidelines, will be required to follow Consumer Protections Guidelines for Low-income Community Solar when developing those projects.
+These Illinois Solar for All Consumer Protections Guidelines for Low-income Community Solar Projects apply to Approved Vendors (including Single Project Approved Vendors), Approved Vendor Aggregators, and Aggregator Designees developing Low-income Community Solar projects; the Guidelines cover how they recruit subscribers.

+A separate document is available with consumer protections guidelines specifically for Low-income Distributed Generation projects.

-These guidelines also apply to each Approved Vendor's agents, subcontractors, and designees.
-All Approved Vendors are responsible for taking reasonable measures to ensure that agents and subcontractors comply with these guidelines.
-For example, Approved Vendors who work with installation or sales agents and subcontractors must ensure these entities fully understand and abide by these guidelines.
-Approved Vendor Aggregators who work with Designees, as well as installation, sales or other agents and subcontractors must also ensure these entities fully understand and abide by these guidelines.
+These guidelines also apply to each Approved Vendor's designees, agents, and subcontractors.
+All Approved Vendors are responsible for taking reasonable measures to ensure agents and subcontractors comply with these guidelines.
+For example, Approved Vendors who work with subscriber management organizations, sales agents, and/or subcontractors must ensure these entities fully understand and abide by these guidelines.
+Approved Vendor Aggregators who work with Designees, as well as sales agents and subcontractors must also ensure these entities fully understand and abide by these guidelines.

-For the purpose of the following guidelines, any reference to "Approved Vendor" should be understood to apply to all Approved Vendor types and to their Designees, agents, employees, contractors, and subcontracting or partnering solar installers and marketers.
+For the purpose of the following guidelines, any reference to "Approved Vendor" should be understood to apply to all Approved Vendor types and to their Designees, agents, employees, contractors, and subcontracting or partnering solar installers and marketers (including those responsible for recruiting and signing up project subscribers).
 Approved Vendors are responsible for the activities of their agents or subcontractors related to meeting these guidelines and shall monitor marketing and sales activities to ensure that their agents are providing accurate and complete information and complying with all laws and regulations, including these guidelines.